Piyush800x/Network_traffic_analyzer/README.md

 ## Run Locally 🏃‍♀️

-NOTE: You need to have Wireshark installed to run this project Download from here:
+NOTE: You need to have Wireshark installed to run this project, Download from here:
 ```bash
   https://www.wireshark.org/download.html
 ```